 The first thing I did was inventory our freezer and pantry, then I decided to do cleaning supplies and personal care products.
 The second thing I did was talk to my husband, but any discussion about finances makes his eyes glaze over and he becomes grumpy.

 I evaluated our spending for 2018 and two things stood out.
 Our grocery and gift categories seemed ridiculous.
 I had already done Christmas shopping for 2018, and I realized that my No Spend Year would be over in time for Christmas 2019!
 I made other gifts, including twin 3 year olds really cute aprons for their birthdays.
-I made my granddaughters the same thing.
-I have a ridiculous amount of fabric as I am a quilter.
-I made baby quilts for a baby shower for former coworkers also.
+And I did the same thing for my granddaughters.
+And since I have a ridiculous amount of fabric as I am a quilter, I made baby quilts for a baby shower for former coworkers also.
 I’m currently working on a quilt for my 3rd son-in-law.
 The other two already have theirs.

 For groceries, the plan was to cut spending down from $6,500 in 2018 to a goal of $5,000 for the year.
 Vowed to not go into a grocery store without a list.
 I also placed a 6 month moratorium on meat purchases.
 My husband has never met a meat sale he did not like.
 He did 99.9% of all food chores before I stopped working, for 35+ years.
 We have a very full freezer, and in fact have a whole turkey (20 pounder purchased at Costco after Christmas for $5 – he bought 4!) and several other packages of meat in my daughter’s freezer.